bjorg/jPath/README.md

 =====
 *XPath for JSON*

+**NOTE**: I'm no longer maintaining this code.
+Look at [jDoc](https://github.com/bjorg/jdoc) instead, which provides similar functionality.

 JPath is a simple lightweight Javascript Class which provides an XPath-like querying ability to JSON objects.

 Features